-Throughout his career, one of the things that makes the best Robert Plant songs so unique is how easily he toggles back and forth between rock god and hippie-dippie modes.
+Throughout his career, one of the things that makes the best Robert Plant songs so unique is how easily he toggles back and forth between rock god and hippie-dippy modes.
 On this track, he blends his two sides in a particularly effective manner, confidently riding atop a wave of surging guitars and soaring on the dreamy chorus.
-Lyrically, 'Highway' finds him fondly looking back on the Woodstock era: "Say you will come back with me..."
+Lyrically, "Tie Die on the Highway" finds him fondly looking back on the Woodstock era: "Say you will come back with me..."

-Big tribal drums way up front in the mix, swirling strings, dramatic sweeps of acoustic guitar -- 'Another Tribe' could be almost be considered the older brother of 'Four Sticks.'
-(We're NOT saying they're equals, let's be clear!)
-Of course the difference is that Plant continues to explore more subtle singing styles, as he's done in recent years, instead of wailing away like a banshee.
+With its big tribal drums way up front in the mix, swirling strings and dramatic sweeps of acoustic guitar, "Another Tribe" could be almost be considered the older brother of Zeppelin's "Four Sticks."
+Of course, the difference is that Plant continues to explore more subtle singing styles, as he's done in recent years, instead of wailing away like a banshee.
 This mature, refined approach helps give this song a more contemplative, melancholy point of view.

-Four years after the end of Led Zeppelin, Plant re-united temporarily with his former Zeppelin bandmate Jimmy Page to record an EP of R&B-leaning '50's standards.
-The lush strings and crooning vocals of 'Sea of Love' are a big switch-up from their previous work together, but Plant's enthusiasm and good taste, not to mention Page's gloriously ragged solo, make it all seem like the most natural fit in the world.
+Four years after the end of Led Zeppelin, Plant reunited temporarily with his former bandmate Jimmy Page to record an EP of R&B-leaning '50s standards.
+The lush strings and crooning vocals of "Sea of Love" are a big switch-up from their previous work together, but Plant's enthusiasm and good taste, not to mention Page's gloriously ragged solo, make it seem like the most natural fit in the world.

 Fifteen years after their joint explorations of world music in Led Zeppelin ended, Robert Plant and Jimmy Page reunited for an album that found them traveling to exotic places such as Morocco to work with local musicians in creating new songs.
 One of the most impressive results was this churning yet somehow calming lullaby, which found Plant's voice mixing fantastically with the chants of his new friends.

 Plant firmly planted one foot each in the musical present and his legendary past on this late '80s smash, appropriating hip-hop's sampling methods to bring classic Zeppelin riffs into this insanely fun, pulsing, tongue-in-cheek seduction dance.
 (Lord knows the Beastie Boys made enough money doing the same thing, right?)
-He brings Page back to solo amidst all madness, and ends up dueting with his younger self on the classic introductory lines from Led Zeppelin IV's 'Black Dog.'
+He brings Page back to solo amidst all madness, and ends up singing along with his younger self on the classic introductory lines from Led Zeppelin's "Black Dog."